cu-uis/cu_base/README.txt

 Installation

-Unpack and upload Bootstrap Theme as usual within your site's themes folder (usually sites/all/themes).
+Unpack and upload Bootstrap Theme on sites/all/themes.
+Installing Boostrap Theme in default will throw errors.
  Unpack and upload Bootstrap Barrio within your default's themes folder (usually sites/default/themes).
-Dowload latest version of Twitter Bootstrap, copy bootstrap files into Bootstrap Theme directory, css files should be usually under sites/all/themes/bootstrap/bootstrap/css. js under sites/all/themes/bootstrap/bootstrap/js and img under sites/all/themes/bootstrap/bootstrap/img.
+No need to dowload Twitter Bootstrap, could be load via CVN.
 Download and enable the Skinr module, set permissions if you're not uid 1